dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 One great advantage of having an enterprise edition defined as specifications is that different vendors can develop application servers to support it.
 This leads to a richer environment where companies can choose the best vendor to support their operations.

+### Java Enterprise Edition Vendors

 As the time of writing there are [8 different vendors that certified their Java EE implementation](https://en.wikipedia.org/wiki/Java_Platform,_Enterprise_Edition#Certified_application_servers).
 Among these vendors, two of them are free and open-source: [GlassFish Server Open Source Edition](https://glassfish.java.net/) and [WildFly](http://wildfly.org/).

-Oracle, the creator of GlassFish, and Red Hat, the creator of WildFly, also provides proprietary and paid versions of these application servers.
-Oracle GlassFish Server is the version supported by Oracle and JBoss Enterprise Application Platform is the version supported by Red Hat.
+Oracle, the creator of *GlassFish*, and Red Hat, the creator of *WildFly*, also provides proprietary and paid versions of these application servers. *Oracle GlassFish Server* is the version supported by Oracle and *JBoss Enterprise Application Platform* is the version supported by Red Hat.

 One may wonder why companies like Oracle and Red Hat make available two versions of their applications servers: one open-source and free and the other paid and proprietary.
-The biggest differences between these versions is that the paid and proprietary version usually have some performance tunning applied by the vendor and that customers get better support when using it.
+The biggest differences between these versions are that the paid ones usually have more performance and better support.
+Vendors invest a lot to make these versions run smoothly and to solve any issues that might occur as fast as possible.

+### Java Enterprise Edition Features

+As already stated, *Java EE* comes with a lot (more than 40) features based on *JSRs*.
+These features help companies to handle common needs like persistence, security, web interfaces, state validation and so on.
+The following list enumerates the most important and used features of *Java EE*:

+- *Java Persistence API* (JPA)—a specification for accessing, persisting and managing data between Java objects and a relational database
+- *JavaServer Faces* (JSF)—a specification for building component-based user interfaces for web applications
+- *JavaServer Pages* (JSP)—a technology that helps software developers create dynamically generated web pages based on HTML
+- *Java API for RESTful Web Services* (JAX-RS)—a spec that provides support in creating RESTful web services
+- *Enterprise Java Beans* (EJB)—a specification for developing components that encapsulates business logic of an application
+- *Context and Dependency Inject* (CDI)—a technology that allows developers to apply [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) on Java applications

 ## Java Community Process (JCP)